Info Source: Canada Revenue Agency

 Policy, Rulings and Interpretations

-We offer taxpayers, registrants, and tax intermediaries binding rulings and non-binding interpretations of the acts the Canada Revenue Agency administers, including, but not limited to, the Income Tax Act, Excise Tax Act, Underused Housing Tax Act, Canada Pension Plan, and the Employment Insurance Act.
+We offer taxpayers, registrants, and tax intermediaries rulings and interpretations of the acts the Canada Revenue Agency administers, including, but not limited to, the Income Tax Act, Underused Housing Tax Act, Excise Tax Act, Canada Pension Plan and the Employment Insurance Act.
 In doing so, we give taxpayers certainty by explaining how the law applies to specific situations.
+The CRA’s Policy, Rulings, and Interpretations Programs analyze all ruling and interpretations through the same lens, regardless of client demographic information.
 We work closely with the Department of Finance Canada in developing legislative policy, as well as providing legislative policy and administrative services to other Canadian government organizations.
-We continue to introduce and advance initiatives designed to provide early certainty on tax matters, help prevent errors and, in some cases, reduce the number of individual requests for rulings and interpretations.
+We introduce and advance initiatives designed to provide early certainty on tax matters, help prevent errors and, in some cases, reduce the number of individual requests for rulings and interpretations.
 We also administer legislation related to excise duties and taxes.
 As a result of this work, taxpayers are more aware of available technical information, better informed of their tax obligations and entitlements, and better able to apply the law correctly.

 Service Feedback